oasislabs/oasis-gateway/docs/deployment.md

 The developer-gateway provides a callback system to expose state changes that may be relevant to the operator.
 These callbacks should be kept internal to the system in production deployments.
-It allows to set the endpoint of each callback and the payload that will be sent
+It allows to set the endpoint of each callback and the payload that will be sent are configurable

 ```
 --callback.wallet_out_of_funds.body string       http body for the callback.